 This section assesses the robustness of the results to alternative specifications and their sensitivity to different analytical decisions taken in the research process.
-One concern is that few census tracts have banks with a large mortgage market share so their presence may be correlated with local public safety trends that could influence the results.
-Accordingly, Appendix Table A.1 estimate the reduced form and second stage least squares estimates with an alternative instrument.
-This new instrument excludes banks with less than 66 percent of the shares per tract, so the inner product of the shifts and shares only considers banks without a considerable local market concentration.
-Overall, the results show the same findings with two highlights.
-First, burglary has a negative but no longer significant effect at the conventional levels (p-value of 0.17).
-This result is not surprising as this crime category is the only crime that was significant at a p-value of 0.1 in the main estimates.
+One concern is that some census tracts have banks with a large mortgage market share, so their presence may be correlated with local public safety trends that could influence the results.
+Appendix Table A.1 estimate the reduced form and second stage least squares estimates with an alternative instrument.
+This new instrument excludes banks with more than 66 percent of the local market, so the inner product of the shifts and shares only considers banks without local market concentration.
+The results hold to this alternative specification.
+I highlight two findings.
+First, the burglary estimate is no longer significant at the conventional levels (p-value equals 0.17).
+This result is unsurprising as this crime category is the only significant crime at a p-value of 0.10 in the main estimates.
 Second, violent crime shows a statistically significant change driven by a decrease in aggravated assault.
-Once again, this result is unsurprising as in the main estimates, violent crime was significant at a p-value of 0.11, and now it crossed the 0.1 threshold.
+Once again, this result is unsurprising; in the main estimates, violent crime was significant at a p-value of 0.11, and now it has crossed the 0.10 threshold.
 Hence, the results are practically the same.
-More importantly, murders and robbery show no significant changes and their magnitudes are close to zero.

 A second concern is the chosen functional form of using an inverse hyperbolic sine transformation of the data.
-While this choice was chosen for practical purposes as it can be interpreted as a standard logarithm dependent variable (Burbidge et al., 1988), one can be concerned that this transformation is driving the significant changes.
+While this choice was chosen for practical purposes as it can be interpreted as a standard logarithm dependent variable (Burbidge et al., 1988), one can be concerned that this transformation is driving significant changes.
 Appendix Table A.2 shows that this situation is not the case.
-Specifically, the estimates were estimated using the $\log(y+1)$ as alternative functional form.
-Using logarithms requires adding a plus one to avoid excluding outcomes with a zero value, which are more likely to happen in either small populated areas or for rare crimes, such as murder and robbery.
+Using the log(y + 1) as an alternative functional form leads to the same conclusions.
+This function also avoids excluding outcomes with zero crimes, which are more likely to happen in small populated areas or for rare crimes (e.g., murder and robbery).
 One can argue that no place is without crime, particularly during one year, so adding a positive value is warranted to ensure that every outcome is positive.
-Nevertheless, there is no strong underlying reason for adding one, two, or 20 to the outcome.
-Despite these limitations, the results hold to these alternative functional form.
+Nevertheless, there is no strong underlying reason for adding one, two, or twenty to the outcome.
+Despite these limitations, the results hold to these alternative functional forms.
 A third concern is that the crime outcomes were estimated using incidents rather than rates.
-A rate scales the outcome by the number of residents in the area.
-Incidents may not be preferred to rates at small geographical levels where the population may not reflect the victimization risk in the area.
+Incidents are preferred to rates at small geographical levels where residents may not reflect the victimization risk in the area (Massenkoff and Chalfin, 2022).
 For instance, some areas have many transient visitors and pedestrians (e.g., touristic places or commercial areas) but few residents.
-Similarly, fifty percent of the census tracts in the sample have between 2,500 and 4,900 (mean of 3.9) residents, but some areas are nearly unpopulated, and others have more than ten thousand people.
-Appendix Table A.3 use the inverse hyperbolic sine transformation of crime rates rather than incidents.
-Overall, the results show the same pattern: significant reductions in property crime -excepting motor vehicle theft- aggravated assaults, and non-major crimes, but no significant changes in homicides and robberies.
+Still, Appendix Table A.3 use the inverse hyperbolic sine transformation of crime rates rather than incidents.
+The results show the same pattern: significant reductions in property crime -excepting motor vehicle theft- aggravated assaults and non-major crimes, but no significant changes in homicides and robberies.

 Another way to assess the sensitivity of the results to the more densely populated areas driving the results is by weighting the observations with the number of housing units in the census tract.
-The underlying idea of this robustness check is that this alternative specification places more weight on areas with a larger potential for receiving more mortgages as they have more residential properties.
-Appendix Table A.4 shows that the results hold to the use of weights in the instrumental variables approach.
+The underlying idea of this robustness check is placing more weight on areas with a larger potential for receiving mortgages as they have more residential properties.
+Appendix Table A.4 shows that the results hold to using a weighted regression.
+Weighting by the population in the census tract also leads to the same conclusions (Appendix Table A.5).
+If anything, this specification suggests a significant increase in homicides, but it is likely a false discovery rate.